sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril/index.md

 variable: type = aop args
 ```
 ### Supported array operations
-Vril can operate on arrays in two ways: 1) We can perform *scalar* accesses to arrays by moving one element of the array to a variable and performing any arithmetic or logic operation that are already supported in the original bril, and 2) we can perform *vector* accesses to the arrays by using new vector operations that take arrays as arguments directly.
+Vril can operate on arrays in two ways: 1) We can perform *scalar* accesses to arrays by moving one element of the array to a variable and performing any arithmetic or logic operation that are already supported in the original Bril, and 2) we can perform *vector* accesses to the arrays by using new vector operations that take arrays as arguments directly.

 In order to move data from an element of an array `arr[idx]` to a variable `var`, we can use `a2v` op:
 ```